 Do not apply intensive bursts of water or steam to the sensor area.

 Doing so may result in the sensor malfunctioning.

-Rear view monitor system\
+2-4.
+Using other driving systems Rear view monitor system

-The rear view monitor system assists the driver by displaying an image of the area behind the vehicle.
-The image is displayed in reverse on the screen.
-This reversed image is a similar image to the one on the inside rear view mirror.
+The rear view monitor system assists the driver by displaying guide lines and an image of the view behind the vehicle while backing up, for example while parking.

+The screen illustrations used in this text are intended as examples, and may differ from the image that is actually displayed on the screen.

-The rear view image is displayed on the inside rear view mirror when the shift lever is in the R
+The rear view image is displayed when the shift position is in R and the engine switch is in the ON position.